MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/sdk/video-search-client-library-java.md

 ms.service: bing-search-services
 ms.subservice: bing-video-search
 ms.date: 07/15/2020
-ms.author: scottwhi
+ms.author: v-grvanpelt
 ---

 # Quickstart: Use the Bing Video Search Java client library

 Use this quickstart to begin searching for news with the Bing Video Search client library for Java.
 While Bing Video Search has a REST API compatible with most programming languages, the client library provides an easy way to integrate the service into your applications.
-The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/tree/master/Search/BingVideoSearch), with additional annotations, and features.
+The source code for this sample can be found on [GitHub](https://github.com/microsoft/bing-search-sdk-for-java/tree/main/samples/sdk/VideoSearchSample), with additional annotations, and features.

 ## Prerequisites